Diagnostic Safety Centers of Excellence

 Project Aims:

-- Conduct diagnostic ecosystem mapping, using qualitative methods and a Safety-II lens, guided by teaming science principles and known patient-identified blindspots.
+- Conduct diagnostic ecosystem mapping, using qualitative methods and a Safety-II lens, guided by teaming science principles and known patient-identified blind spots.

 - Elevate less heard voices in the diagnostic process at the frontlines of care, including patients with limited English proficiency and older patients with chronic illness, through teaming tools.